Jaimierl/reading-notes/README.md

 ## About Me

-My name is Jae and I currently work as a project manager and a financial coach.
+My name is Jae and I currently work as an account manager.

-###### I am very excited to be learning to code.
+##### I am very excited to be learning to code!

 ### The Growth Mindset